Party of Ivan Pernar: Foreign policy

 The party is firmly opposed to Croatia's membership of the European Union and NATO, as it sees Croatian membership in both organizations as incompatible with sovereignty.
 It instead proposes that Croatia should be militarily neutral.

 The party opposes the sanctions against Russia and has instead declared its support for "de-escalation of conflicts".

 It supports the recognition of the State of Palestine as an independent and sovereign state and calls on Israel to withdraw from Palestinian territories.

 Social, civil and environmental issues

 The party has expressed support for freedom of religion, explicitly including the rights of atheists.
-It supports the legalization of cannabis and LGBT rights, while opposing mandatory vaccination.
+It supports the legalization of cannabis and some support for LGBT rights, while opposing mandatory vaccination.

 It has declared an opposition to the use of 5G telecommunications, which it deems would increase the amount of "unnecessary radiation" to which Croatians are exposed.
 Instead it supports the expansion of fiber-optic communication as a means of increasing internet speeds.
 The party held a protest in Osijek against the introduction of a 5G telecom network in the town.